 Interested in getting started?
 We offer a 2 week 6 class On-Ramp Foundations series.
-February Series starts Saturday the 3rd at 8:00 am.
+Interest in a March series?
+Please contact firstname.lastname@example.org.
 You may attend the 1st class for free to see if CrossFit is for you.Please see our Foundations page for full description. .

 Not sure if you can commit to 6 classes with your schedule?
 Try our Express Fundamentals class.
 Tuesday and Thursday evening we offer 30 minute, barbel free workouts where you will be introduced to the basics…safe for all levels of experience.